Justyne Caruana resigns as education minister following damning report

 Reacting to her latest resignation, the Nationalist Party said Caruana had only left due to pressure by the opposition and the media.

-It criticised Abela's lack of action in failing to dismiss her as a minister or from Labour's parliamentary group and called on him to act on other public officials, including the permanent secretary, who approved the contract.
+It criticised Abela's lack of action in failing to dismiss her as a minister or from Labour's parliamentary group and called on him to act on other public officials, including the permanent secretary Frank Fabri, who approved the contract.

 "Because of the prime minister's indecision, the scandal lasted several weeks and the education sector ended up without a minister at the worst possible time in the midst of a pandemic," it said.